- 1 – 18.25 ounce cake mix (and ingredients needed to bake it as on box)

 Learning color combining was my very favorite part of of my early childhood lessons.
 I do love colors.

-Insert a 4 inch lollipop stick here.
+Remove cake balls from fridge once they’re chilled.
+Insert a 4 inch lollipop stick into each cake ball.
 Reform the top a little bit again as it might get a little bit flat from sitting on the pan.

 Chocolaty goodness meet white… er… green… chocolate.